 Operations Dashboard for ArcGIS allows you to monitor activities and events, track your field workforce, and assess the status of your daily operations.
-Using Operations Dashboard, you can create and share operation views with Portal for ArcGIS.
+Using Operations Dashboard, you can create and share operation views with your portal.
 Operation views include maps, lists, charts, and other representations of real-time and static data.

-Operation views can be opened in the native or browser Operations Dashboard app.
+Operation views can be opened in the Windows or browser Operations Dashboard app.

 Survey123 for ArcGIS

 Survey123 for ArcGIS facilitates form-centric data collection workflows within ArcGIS.
 For a good portion of data collection efforts, geography is critical but not central to the workflow.
 Survey123 for ArcGIS recognizes this fact and brings the sophistication of forms expected in the industry into ArcGIS.

 Go to http://survey123.esri.com/ to create forms and publish to ArcGIS.
 You can obtain the Survey123 mobile app from Apple, Google Play, or Windows app stores.

 Workforce for ArcGIS uses the power of location to achieve better coordination and teamwork in your field workforce.
 Get the right worker to the right place with the right tools to do the right job.
 Dispatchers use the Workforce web app to create and assign work, monitor progress, and see where workers are in real time.
 Mobile workers use the Workforce mobile app to work through their personal To Do list and communicate status.

 The ArcGIS platform offers a number of desktop and browser-based applications that can save your business time and money.
 Visit Esri's Apps for Everyone website for detailed descriptions and instructions for accessing these applications and more.